orsonteodoro/oiledmachine-overlay/README.md

 - training (PGT)
 - optimization (PGO)

-- testing (usually optional but required if package touches important data and no BOLT steps performed)
+- testing (usually optional for temporary data but required if package touches saved user data and no BOLT steps performed.)

 BOLT steps:
 - instrument (INST)
 - collection (aka training)
 - optimize (OPT)

-- testing (usually optional but required if package touches important data and PGO and BOLT steps performed.)
+- testing (usually optional for temporary data but required if package touches saved user data and PGO and BOLT steps performed.)

 Follow the 6 steps from top to bottom to properly combine them if using epgo and ebolt.
 The ebuild has access to `emerge --config package_name` to optimize